freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-i.md

 console.log( counter );
 ```

-- If we’d like to increase a value and immediately use the result of the operator, we need the prefix form:
+- If we’d like to increase a value and immediately use the result of the operator, you need the prefix form:

 ```js
 let counter = 0;
 console.log( ++counter ); // 1
 ```

-- If we’d like to increment a value but use its previous value, we need the postfix form:
+- If we’d like to increment a value but use its previous value, you need the postfix form:

 ```js
 let counter = 0;